bodin/pdf-templates/README.md

 pageSize = "int int | string"
  * defaults to A4
  non cascading, only available on document
- Sets the page size to either the specified witdth  height - or the named paper size (letter, A4, etc)
+ Set to either (witdth, height), or the named paper size (letter, A4, ...)

 layout = "int int*"
   * defaults to an even split